adamkurth/adamkurth.github.io/docs/_sources/research.rst.txt

             <div class="project-description" style="text-align:left;">
                 <h3>Biodesign Institute, CXFEL Beus Laser Laboratory</a> <a href="https://github.com/adamkurth/cxls_hitfinder"><img src="_static/images/github-logo.png" alt="GitHub" class="github-logo" /></a></h3>
                 <p><span class="highlight">Roles:</span> Graduate Research Assistant, Research Aide, and Data Analyst</p>
-                <p><span class="highlight">Period:</span> June 2023 - present</p>
+                <p><span class="highlight">Period:</span> June 2023 - August 2024</p>
-                <p><span class="highlight">Description:</span> In my capacity as both a Graduate Research Assistant and a Research Aide and Data Analyst, I engage in developing Python packages tailored for high-throughput experimental crystallography imaging and conduct data analysis to bolster biophysics research.
-My work at the <a href="https://biodesign.asu.edu/cxfel/" target="_blank">CXFEL Beus Laser Laboratory</a> is instrumental in advancing medical research through the application of cutting-edge imaging technologies and has been pivotal in enhancing my expertise in the computational aspects of biostatistics and biophysics.</p>
+                <p><span class="highlight">Description:</span> In my capacity as a Data Analyst and Research Aide, I engaged in developing Python packages tailored for high-throughput experimental crystallography imaging and conduct data analysis to bolster biophysics research.
+                <p><span class="highlight">Project 1:</span> One such project was a deep learning model called <a href="https://github.com/adamkurth/cxls_hitfinder/tree/main" target="_blank">cxls_hitfinder</a> that over thousands of images, the model learned the parameter combinations of interaction distance (cm) and photon energy (keV) that were used to generate the images.
+We also accounted for the realistic scattering patterns that would be seen in each discrete parameter combination.
+This model was pivotal in the development of a novel hit-finding algorithm that has since been integrated into the laboratory's data analysis pipeline.
+                <p><span class="highlight">Project 2:</span> This project, <a href="https://github.com/adamkurth/waterbackground_subtraction" target="_blank">waterbackground_subtraction</a>  involves a sophisticated analysis of improving the signal photon count estimates of both high and low flux diffraction images.
+The rational is: because the high flux X-ray is destructive to the crystal protein sample during data acquisition, we can infer the true number of photons at each Bragg peak from the low flux image.
+This tool will be used mainly for post-hoc analysis of large quantities of data collected during experiments.
             </div>
         </div>